 Under our bylaws, our directors are divided into three classes.
-Each class consists, as nearly as possible, of the total number of directors, and each class has a three year term.
+Each class consists, as nearly as possible, often-third of the total number of directors, and each class has a three year term.
 Holders of our common stock and preferred stock vote together as a class for the election of directors, except that the holders of our term preferred stock have the sole right to elect two of our directors.
 At each annual meeting of our stockholders, the successors to the class of directors whose term expires at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
 Each director will hold office for the term to which he or she is elected and until his or her successor is duly elected and qualifies.
 Information regarding our Board of Directors is as follows (the address for each director is c/o Gladstone Capital Corporation, 1521 Westbranch Drive, Suite 100, McLean, Virginia 22102):

-Name Age Position Director Since Expiration of Term Interested Directors Age i ostion Shie of renii David Gladstone 71 Chairman of the Board and Chief Executive Officer (1)(2)(6) 2001 2016 Terry L. Brubaker 70 Vice Chairman, Chief Operating Officer, Asst.
+Name Age Position Director Since Expiration of Term Interested Directors David Gladstone 71 Chairman of the Board and Chief Executive 2001 2016 Officer (1)(2)(6) Terry L. Brubaker 70 Vice Chairman, Chief Operating Officer, Asst.
 Secretary and Director(1)(2)(6) 2001 2015 David A. R. Dullum 65 Executive Vice President and Director(1) 2001 2015 Independent Directors Anthony W. Parker 68 Director(2)(3)(6)(7) 2001 2017 Michela A. English 64 Director(3)(7) 2002 2017 Paul W. Adelgren 71 Director(4)(5)(7) 2003 2016 John H. Outland 68 Director(4)(5)(7) 2003 2016 John Reilly 71 Director(3)(7) 2011 2015 Terry Earhart 71 Director(4)(5)(7) 2012 2016

-(1) Interested person as defined in Section 2(a)(19) of the 1940 Act due to the director's position as our officer and/or employment by the Adviser.
+- (1) Interested person as defined in Section 2(a)(19) of the 1940 Act due to the director's position as our officer and/or employment by the Adviser.

-(2) Member of the executive committee.
+- (2) Member of the executive committee.

-(3) Member of the audit committee.
+- (3) Member of the audit committee.

-(4) Member of the ethics, nominating, and corporate governance committee.
+- (4) Member of the ethics, nominating, and corporate governance committee.

-(5) Member of the compensation committee.
+- (5) Member of the compensation committee.

-(6) Member of the offering committee.
+- (6) Member of the offering committee.

-(7) Each independent director, serves as an alternate member of each committee for which they do not serve as a regular member.
+- (7) Each independent director, serves as an alternate member of each committee for which they do not serve as a regular member.
 Messrs.
 Adelgren, Outland and Earhart serve as alternate members of the audit committee; Messrs.
 Parker and Reilly and Ms. English serve as alternates on the compensation committee; Messrs.
-Parker and Reilly and Ms. English serve as alternates on the offering committee.
+Parker and Reilly and Ms. English serve as alternates on the ethics, nominating and corporate governance committee and Messrs.
+Adelgren, Earhart, Outland and Reilly and Ms. English serve as alternates on the offering committee.
 Alternate members of the committees serve and participate in meetings of the committees only in the event of an absence of a regular member of the committee.